-(a) Except as provided in paragraphs (b) and (c), each person making a parachute descent shall activate the main parachute at a height of not less than 2000 feet.
+(a) Except as provided in paragraphs (b) and (c), a person making a parachute descent must activate the main parachute at a height of not less than 2000 feet.

-(b) A student parachutist shall activate the main parachute at a height of not less than 3000 feet.

-(c) A tandem master shall activate the main parachute at a height of not less than 5000 feet.
+- (b) A student parachutist must activate the main parachute at a height of not less than 3000 feet. - (c) A tandem master must activate the main parachute at a height of not less than 5000 feet.